Tarsiciosh/EssentialFeed/NOTES.md

 - in FeedUIComposer (EssentialApp scheme)
 - replace the FeedPresenter with the LoadResourcePresenter
 - FeedViewAdapter needs now to implement the ResourceView protocol
-- FeedLoaderPresentationAdapter should hold a reference to a LoadResourcePresenter<[FeedImage],
+- FeedLoaderPresentationAdapter presenter in now a LoadResourcePresenter<[FeedImage],
 - FeedViewAdapter>
 - update methods names
-- add the mapper function (map func created previously) TS [replace ...]
+- add the mapper function (map func created previously) TS
+- the associated type ResourceViewModel is infered to be FeedViewModel because the FeedViewAdapter
+- conforms to the ReourceView and implements the method display with that type [replace FeedImagePresenter with LoadResourcePresenter]
 - remove all logic that is no longer need from the FeedPresenter (only remains the title and map)
 - remove from FeedPresenterTests uneded tests (localized title and map) [remove ...]